 Even still, I know that China is going to be a changing experience.
 It would be limiting to imagine just how.
 But I might actually feel guilty -guilty, I say!- for not suffering enough.
 Graciously, the manual urges me to rest assured that I will suffer.
 Existentially.
 Possibly to the point of depression induced sickness.

-"So in the meantime, don’t worry: It’s still noble work even if the shop on the corner does carry M&Ms. They’re probably stale anyway."
+Talk about injustice!"So in the meantime, don’t worry: It’s still noble work even if the shop on the corner does carry M&Ms. They’re probably stale anyway."

 I take it back, please don't.